 What is a Creative Commons License?

-If you want to know how to use stock photos legally, photos with a creative commons license make it relatively easy to understand.
+If you want to know how to use stock photos legally, photos with a Creative Commons license make it relatively easy to understand.

-For the photos that fall under these licenses, the creators have waived off all or some rights to the images and allowed the users to modify and use the images they find necessary.
+For the photos that fall under these licenses, the creators have waived all or some rights to the images and allowed the users to modify and use the images they find necessary.

 In short, you should read the licensing details carefully before using the ‘free’ Creative Commons images.
 Failure to abide by the rules can land you in legal implications.
-The lawsuit will not only cost you thousands of dollars in fine but also tarnish your brand image.
+The lawsuit will not only cost you thousands of dollars in fines but also tarnish your brand image.
 So be careful when using these types of images.